aadityapattabhiraman/brains/Image/Classification/README.md

 TinyVGG 9.71
 AlexNet 51.13
 VGGNet Apparently 3 hrs per epoch not sure whether to proceed or not
+so it gave .0001 after a 3 hr epoch too much compute power not worth it.
 GoogLeNet
 ResNet-50
 Inception-v3